elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-inheritance.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The "super" keyword in JavaScript refers to the parent class and is used to call the parent's constructor or methods from a subclass.<br />
+  <div><strong>Interview Response:</strong> The "super" keyword in JavaScript refers to the parent class and is used to call the parent's constructor or methods from a subclass.
   </div>
   </div>
 </details>